Hey Girls and Guys it may be time to install brake pads on your awesome vehicle, your ride. DIY time.

-- Done here!, but if your like me Rubber or leather mechanic gloves will protect your hands from environmental deposits on what ever you may be working on.
-Again safety, good idea to wear safety glasses they are so cool looking nowadays.
+- Done here!, but if you’re like me Rubber or Leather mechanic gloves will protect your hands from environmental deposits on whatever you may be working on.
+Again safety, a good idea to wear safety glasses they are so cool looking nowadays.
 Protect those eyes seriously.
-If you are working in a dusty area or creating a cloud of unknown particles then snap a mask on your face, like sooner than later, like before rather than after.
+If you are working in a dusty area or creating a cloud of unknown particles then snap a mask on your face, sooner than later, like before rather than after.

-If You are like me, after reading and absorbing what I have read I do find that visualy seeing what I am learning always ties up the lose ends as this video may do for you.
+If You are like me, after reading and absorbing what I have read I do find that visually seeing what I am learning always ties up the loose ends as this video may do for you.
 Enjoy

-Soon you will feel the brake peddle firming up.
+Soon you will feel the brake pedal firming up.
 Keep in mind the engine has not been started yet.
-Now that the brake system is charged up with brake fluid start your engine and maybe after a couple of more pumps on the brake peddle you will have a solid feeling peddle.
+Now that the brake system is charged up with brake fluid start your engine and maybe after a couple of more pumps on the brake peddle, you will have a solid feeling peddle.

 For more information on Braking your vehicle while coming to a stop, then have a read here.